Reading the canadian federal version.Choose your province →

 • Married spouses under the Divorce Act.

-• Common-law partners under provincial legislation — most provinces require 2 to 3 years of cohabitation.
+• Common-law partners under provincial legislation — most provinces require 2 to 3 years of cohabitation, though Ontario uses 3 unless you have a child together.

-• Cases where there is a significant income gap between the partners.
+• Cases with a significant income gap between the partners.

-• Exchange full financial disclosure — income, assets, debts, and expenses.
+• Exchange full financial disclosure.
+Income, assets, debts, expenses — both sides.

 What should you NOT do?

-• Don't assume you're not entitled just because you work — a significant income gap can still justify support.
+• Don't assume working disqualifies you.
+A meaningful income gap can still justify support.

-• Don't quit your job — the court can impute income based on what you are capable of earning.
+• Don't quit your job to engineer entitlement.
+Courts impute income based on earning capacity.

-• Don't assume a prenuptial agreement is final — courts can set aside agreements that are unfair or were signed under pressure.
+• Don't assume a prenup ends the discussion.
+Courts will set aside agreements that are unfair or that were signed under pressure or without independent legal advice.

 You came here to know your rights — help someone else know theirs.